-The fee per lesson is $7.50, due at the begining of each session (includes $2.50 entry fee for the Countryside Recreation Center).
+The suggested donation per lesson is $10.00.
+This does not include the $3.00 entry fee for the Countryside Recreation Center.
 New students may show up at the scheduled lesson time to enroll.
 There is no required advance payment or registration.

-The JT program consists of a group class (maximum 10 students) held each Saturday at Countryside Recreation Center.
-The group classes are conducted from Noon. to 1:30pm.
+The Junior Training program consists of a group class (maximum 10 students) held each Saturday at Countryside Recreation Center.
+The group classes are conducted from Noon to 3:00 pm.

-If the student desires to take his training to the next level, there are two STTC coaches that can offer additional private lessons at an agreed upon fee: Coach John and Coach Gary.
+If the student desires to take his training to the next level, there are three STTC coaches that can offer additional private lessons: Coach John, Coach Gary and Coach Gorak.